nguyensjsu/fa22-202-best-team/journals/indranil.md

     - Implement the patterns and test code after integrating with others changes.
 - What blockers do I have?
     - No blockers.

+## Week 4
+- What did I do this week?
+    - Implemented the Factory pattern to create new pokemons in the game.
+Came across issue where we can't use interface as there's dependency to add object of type actor to the Greenfoot world.
+Brainstormed with team and decided to create abstract class instead.
+- What am I planning for the next week?
+    - None, finished project and demoed successfully!
+- What blockers do I have?
+    - No blockers.